 We want to help you

-If you have any further questions about the Education Committee or if you feel that there is anything in your education that you think needs to change, or is particularly good, please do not hesitate to email us at email@example.com.
+If you have any further questions about the Education Committee or if you feel that there is anything in your education that you think needs to change, or is particularly good, please do not hesitate to contact us through the webform at http://www.lundaekonomerna.se/opinions or through email at email@example.com.

 The Education Committe - On your side!